jexxa-projects/JexxaTutorials/TimeService/README.md

 *   [`TimePublisher:`](src/main/java/io/jexxa/tutorials/timeservice/domainservice/TimePublisher.java) Is responsible for publishing the time from the first used case.
 Since we do not know which technology is used, we can only declare an interface providing the required methods.
 So in terms of DDD, this is an `InfrastructureService` which is a special type of  `DomainService` because its implementation can only be done within the infrastructure.
 *   [`TimeDisplay:`](src/main/java/io/jexxa/tutorials/timeservice/domainservice/TimeDisplay.java) Is responsible for showing a received time to the user.
 Since we do not know which technology is used, we can only declare an interface providing the required methods.
 So in terms of DDD, this is an `InfrastructureService` which is a special type of  `DomainService` because its implementation can only be done within the infrastructure.

-The important aspect here is that we use the concept of an interface to separate our application core from technology specific details.
+The important aspect here is that we use the concept of an interface to separate our application core from technology-specific details.
-So lets start programming...
+So let's start programming...

 ### Interface `TimePublisher`